 Display the server IP address, with a realtime summary of IPv4, IPv6, and HTTPS information across all page elements.

-The first thing you'll see is an icon in the location bar.
-A large 4 or 6 shows whether the outer page was fetched using IPv4 or IPv6.
-If the page contains elements from other domains, then smaller numbers will appear alongside for those.
+A large 4 or 6 on the extension icon shows whether the outer page was fetched using IPv4 or IPv6.
+If the page contains elements from other domains, a smaller 4 or 6 appears alongside.

-When you click the icon, a table pops up, containing a row of information for each domain:
+When you click the icon, a table appears with a row for each domain:

 - The IPv4 or IPv6 address.
-If connections span more than one IP, then the most recent one wins.
-When the connection is still open, the address is highlighted in yellow.
+If connections span more than one address, the most recent one wins.
+The address is highlighted in yellow while connections are open.